Use this to search the site!

 Yield: about 5 dozen 2-inch cookies.

-Also see this page:
+Also see these pages:

-Van de Kamp's Bakery Recipes
+More Van de Kamp's Bakery Recipes

 Mellow Scotch Pie